What you can and cannot do now that Ontario has tightened its stay-at-home order | CBC News

 Can I gather with people outside of my household?

-No, unless you live alone and then you can only gather with one other person.
-The government said in a news release on Friday that it has prohibited "all outdoor social gatherings and organized public events, except for with members of the same household or one other person from outside that household who lives alone or a caregiver for any member of the household."
+No, unless you live alone, and then you can gather with only one other household.
+The province said in a news release on Friday that it has prohibited "all outdoor social gatherings and organized public events, except for with members of the same household or one other person from outside that household who lives alone or a caregiver for any member of the household."

 Can I take my dog to an off-leash park?

 Yes.
-But you have to maintain two metres distance from anyone who is also there, who is not a member of your household and who is not a caregiver of a member of your household.
+But you have to maintain a two-metre distance from anyone who is not a member of your household and who is not a caregiver of a member of your household.

 Can my children play at a playground?